Automating Windows Installation with Autounattend.xml and UUP dump

 - Inject with DISM:

-dism /Mount-Wim /WimFile:install.wim /Index:1 /MountDir:mount dism /Image:mount /Add-Package /PackagePath:lp.cab dism /Unmount-Wim /MountDir:mount /Commit
+1 2 3dism /Mount-Wim /WimFile:install.wim /Index:1 /MountDir:mount dism /Image:mount /Add-Package /PackagePath:lp.cab dism /Unmount-Wim /MountDir:mount /Commit - Update

 Tip: If you use UUP dump and select the desired language during build, you can skip manual integration.